swf2020/learngit/readme.txt

-git is a version control system ! git can be altered!
+Git is a good brand control system!!!!
-I LOVE YOU Future!
-Stupid NETEASY
-Stupid!!!